srph/react-uploadi/readme.md

 - Dropping of files is built out of the box.
 - Doesn't assume markup, styling, or template.

 **Most importantly**, Unlike [Dropzone.js](http://www.dropzonejs.com/), Uploadi does not handle the actual uploading of the files to a 3rd-party service / API.
-This means that you will have to handle ajax, maintaining the loading, progress, and error state.
+This means that you will have to handle ajax, maintaining the loading, progress, and error state by yourself.

 View [demo](https://react-uploadi.kierb.com/).
 View [examples](storybook/uploadi.js).